eallion/mastodon-embed-timeline/CONTRIBUTING.md

 ### Setup your environment

 - Choose your favorite IDE and check that the configuration matches the `.editorconfig` setup to respect the same coding styles.
-  By default, this project is developed using [VScode](https://code.visualstudio.com/) with the plugins [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [SonarLint](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode).
+  By default, this project is developed using [VScodium](https://vscodium.com/) with the plugins Prettier and SonarLint.

 - Get [Git](https://git-scm.com/downloads) if you don't have it in your computer and after installation clone the repository by typing: